mikegrudic/gizmo_imf/scripts/gizmo_documentation.md

 **FORCE\_ENTROPIC\_EOS\_BELOW**: This allows you to set (manually) the alternative energy-entropy switch which is enabled by default in MFM/MFV: if relative velocities (approach mach numbers) are below this threshold relative to the sound speed, it uses the entropic EOS.
 This is designed to reduce numerical diffusivity much more accurately than the alternative 'energy-entropy' switch above, but this value can be important in highly sub-sonic problems

-**DISABLE\_SPH\_PARTICLE\_WAKEUP**: This turns off the codes ability to "wake up" particles: i.e. to move a particle from a large timestep to a smaller one (by default, if the signal velocity of a particle increases, or it is more than a factor of ~2 larger timestep than its neighbor particles, it is forced into shorter timesteps).
+**DISABLE\_GAS\_CELL\_WAKEUP**: This turns off the codes ability to "wake up" particles: i.e. to move a particle from a large timestep to a smaller one (by default, if the signal velocity of a particle increases, or it is more than a factor of ~2 larger timestep than its neighbor particles, it is forced into shorter timesteps).
 Disabling this can lead to severe errors in poorly-resolved flows (because particles might "move through" each other), so this flag should only be activated for debugging.

 **DO\_UPWIND\_TIME\_CENTERING**: This (and `DO_HALFSTEP_FOR_MESHLESS_METHODS`) use alternative methods for up-winding the fluxes in the MFM/MFV schemes. this up-weighting can be more accurate in hydrostatic problems with a large sound-speed discontinuity -if- the pressure gradient is steady-state, but if they are moving or unstable, it is less accurate (and can suppress mixing).